richardenuoma/30-DAYS-JAVASCRIPT-PRACTICE-/README.md

 * Day 5 - Farenheight Converter to Celcius
 * Day 6 - Variables...
 Interesting but there wasn't any project for me to do. so Moving to the next day...
 * Day 7 - Strings ":)" You know what a string is don't you?
 You're in Github ofcourse u do!
-* Day 8 - :( quite a bit challanging but i'll come back to it, sorry for messing up the fun...
+* Day 8 - :Grade Average Calculator
+( quite a bit challanging but i'll come back to it, sorry for messing up the fun...
+So after 4 days i came back to fix this... was actually not that difficult lol

-* Day 9 - Inputs (in progress)
+* Day 9 - Dog Age Calculator
 * Day 10 - Flash Cards --- Damn Javascript pretty hard but i'm tryin to understand it all together lol Cheers
+* Day 11 - Random Dice Challange
+* Day 12 - Wakeup Project
+* Day 13 - Number Guessing